-Plant disease development in space and time can be treated by a variety of methods: deterministic computer simulation (Zadoks and Kampmeijer, 1977: Kivosawa, 1976), stochastic computer simulation (Minoque and Fry, integro-differential analytical treatment of 1983). equations (Kermack and McKendrick, 1927: Diekmann, 1978, 1979; Thieme, 1977, 1979; Van den Bosch et al., 1988a, b, c) or the 'diffusion theory' (Chapter 3).
-The technical aspects of these methods may be verv different, but their results should be consistent; they have to reflect the nature of the process described.
+Plant disease development in space and time can be treated by a variety of methods: deterministic computer simulation (Zadoks and Kampmeijer, 1977; Kiyosawa, 1976), stochastic computer simulation (Minogue and Fry, analytical treatment of integro-differential 1983), equations (Kermack and McKendrick, 1927; Diekmann, 1978, 1979; Thieme, 1977, 1979; Van den Bosch et al., 1988a, b, c) or the 'diffusion theory' (Chapter 3).
+The technical aspects of these methods may very be different, but their results should be consistent; they have to reflect the nature of the process described.